dragon-mobile/picow_ssr_control/README.md

-The Raspberry Pi Pico W Solid State Relay Controller is primarily meant to be used with an open hardware solid state relay PCB that is being co-developed alongside this project as part of my Dragon Mobile GitHub organization to make useful hardware with associated firmware and software for the tiny home and van life communities.
+The Raspberry Pi Pico W Solid State Relay Controller is primarily meant to be used with an open hardware solid state relay PCB that is being co-developed alongside this project as part of my Dragon Mobile GitHub organization to make useful hardware with associated firmware and software for the tiny home, van life and maker communities.

 ## Contributing